-The Demaco subcooler is used to cool liquefied gas to prevent gas from forming in the pipes during operation.
-This is done by cooling the contents of the subcooler through a heat exchanger until the outgoing liquid has a lower temperature than the natural boiling point at absolute working pressure.
+The Demaco subcooler is used to cool liquefied gas in such a way that no gas bubbles are formed in the pipes during operation.
+This is achieved by cooling the inflow of the subcooler through a heat exchanger until the outgoing liquid has a lower temperature than the natural boiling point at the working pressure.
 In doing so, we make clever use of the natural temperature difference between liquid gases at different pressures.

-In the subcooler, the pressurized liquid gas passes through a heat exchanger.
-This cutting-edge heat exchange process removes any evaporated gas bubbles from the liquid, resulting in pure, high-quality liquid gas.
+In the subcooler, the pressurized liquid gas is passed through a heat exchanger into an atmospheric bath of liquid gas.
+Through this advanced heat exchange process, any evaporated gas bubbles in the liquid gas are re-liquefied, resulting in pure, high-quality liquid gas.

 A subcooler is constructed from modular building elements and assembled into a single vacuum insulated unit.
-This can be supplemented, if desired, with a temperature sensor for distant monitoring.
+If desired, the unit can be enhanced with a temperature sensor for distant monitoring.

-The Demaco subcooler is made of stainless steel and comes in three standard capacity models with a cooling capacity of 0-500, 0-1500, and 0-3500 Kg/h.
-If required, we can also produce subcoolers with different cooling capacities.
+The Demaco subcooler is made of stainless steel and comes in three standard models with a mass flow of 0-500, 0-1500 and 0-3500 kg/h.
+If required, we can also produce subcoolers with larger mass flows.

-Our basic subcoolers are all equipped with control valves regulating the cooling operation.
-This enables stable management of the out-flow.
+Our basic subcoolers are all equipped with control valves regulating the cooling performance.
+This enables stable out-flow management.

-Check out our Subcooler product sheet here for more information and specifications.
+Check out our Subcooler product sheet for more information and specifications.

-Typically, the subcooler is used in systems where a stable temperature is essential for process control and where a liquid is used as a refrigerant.
-In addition, a subcooler prevents temperature problems by regularly topping up the buffer and storage tanks.
-Especially in the food industry, aluminum profile extrusion industry, the electronics industry, and the space industry, subcoolers are commonly used.
+Subcoolers are mainly used in systems where a stable temperature is necessary for process control and where a liquid is used as a refrigerant.
+In addition, a subcooler prevents processing problems during regular refilling of the buffer and storage tanks.
+Subcoolers are widely used in the food industry, pharmaceutical industry, aluminum profile extrusion industry, electronics industry, and the space industry.

-For example, in the food industry, this practical product is used to control products’ cooling.
-In the electronics industry, the subcooler is used to test new electronic chips at different temperatures.
-In the space industry, the subcooler is used to supply subcooled liquid gases, such as nitrogen, oxygen, hydrogen, in test chambers or for the supply of rocket engines.
+In the food industry, this practical product is used to control products’ cooling.
+In the electronics industry, the subcooler is used to support new electronic chip testing at different temperatures.
+In the space industry, the subcooler is also frequently used to supply supercooled liquid gases, such as nitrogen, oxygen, hydrogen, or LNG, in test chambers or for the filling of rocket tanks.